 Bring your Crockett & Jones brogues, loudest cravat and a devil-may-care attitude.

 The hotel’s public areas are accessible for guests with mobility issues – there’s a lift to each floor and tables are well-spaced.
-Rooms aren’t specially adapted, but the larger signature suites will be very comfortable.
+Rooms aren’t specially adapted, but there are two accessible rooms on the ground floor.

-It may be a beguiling storybook of a stay, but much like the x-rated shenanigans that carried on in this part of London back in the day, this is best suited to adults.
+Children up to the age of 10 can stay in a baby cot or their parents' bed free here; but, while this is a storybook of a stay, much like the x-rated shenanigans that carried on in this part of London back in the day, this is best suited to adults.